AG7GN/kenwood/README.md

 	tnc.sh -s RT_Systems get info

-If a port is supplied using `-p PORT`, it will take precedence over a `-s PORTSTRING` search string."
+If a port is supplied using `-p PORT`, it will take precedence over a string supplied by `-s PORTSTRING`."